-Forgetting for a moment that the hideous – potentially fan-made – Amiga conversion exists, all things considered, Popeye 3 is a quirky, amusing diversion that delivers just enough content to warrant its bargain basement price tag, especially for Popeye fans.
+Forgetting for a moment that the hideous – potentially fan-made – Amiga conversion exists, all things considered, Popeye 3 is a quirky, amusing diversion that delivers just enough content to warrant its bargain-basement price tag, especially for Popeye fans.

 Several 8-bit critics reviewed WrestleCrazy at the time of release (late 1992), arriving at polar opposite final scores.
 Amiga reviews, however, are rarer than rocking dodos …with hen’s teeth, suggesting that this unofficial entry in the series wasn’t even on their PD radar.

 “Popeye 3 is an out and out wrestling game and in a way the Popeye character is only coincidental to the main plot.
-However the spinach flinging antics, some nasty aliens and an excellent Popeye sprite make Popeye 3 worth a look.
+However, the spinach flinging antics, some nasty aliens and an excellent Popeye sprite make Popeye 3 worth a look.
 It’s not WWF but it was never intended to be.”

 “Popeye finally has a license that has had some thought put into it.
-Colourful, quick and with real cartoon style graphics, the only problem is a horrendously long loading system.”
+Colourful, quick and with real cartoon-style graphics, the only problem is a horrendously long loading system.”

 “Super colourful cartoon graphics with an excellent license gives Popeye 3 a solid lead over its two predecessors.
-It’s a pure wresting game, and a difficult one at that.
+It’s a pure wrestling game, and a difficult one at that.
 Remember as well, if you have the October issue of SU you should be able to load in an extra level with Big Al’ on it.
 God help us!”

 84% – Sinclair User (November 1992)